Dentures can improve speech and pronunciation?

 Dentures are removable replacements for missing teeth and surrounding tissues.
 If you've lost all or some of your natural teeth, whether from gum disease, tooth decay, or injury, dentures can replace your missing teeth and your smile.
 Replacing missing teeth will benefit not only your appearance but also your health.
 Dentures can also help you eat and speak more comfortably, which are things that people often take for granted until their natural teeth are lost.

 At Sauk Trail Dental, we offer two main types of dentures: complete and partial.
 Complete dentures are used when all the teeth are missing, while partial dentures are used when some natural teeth remain.
 Complete dentures have two forms: conventional complete dentures, which are placed in the mouth after the remaining teeth are removed and tissues have healed, and immediate complete dentures, which are inserted immediately after the removal of the remaining teeth.
 Partial dentures are not only designed to fill in the spaces created by missing teeth but also to prevent other teeth from changing position.
-Dr. Rachel Cook will help you choose the type of denture that's best for you, based on whether some or all of your teeth are going to be replaced and the cost involved.
+Dr. Rachel Cook or Dr. Schellhorns will help you choose the type of denture that's best for you, based on whether some or all of your teeth are going to be replaced and the cost involved.

 New dentures may feel a little odd or loose for a few weeks until the muscles of your cheeks and tongue learn to keep them in place and you get comfortable inserting and removing them.
 Also, it's not unusual for minor irritation or soreness to occur and for saliva flow to increase when you first start wearing dentures, but these problems will diminish as your mouth adjusts to the new appliance.
 To get used to your dentures, start with soft foods cut into small pieces.
 Chew slowly using both sides of your mouth.
 As you get used to your dentures, add other foods until you return to your normal diet.
 Continue to chew food using both sides of the mouth at the same time.
 Be cautious with hot or hard foods and sharp-edged bones or shells.
 Also, avoid foods that are extremely sticky or hard.